eventespresso/event-espresso-core/docs/GraphQL-API/mutations/ticket.md

 ## `createTicket`

 This mutation creates a new ticket.
-It is recommended to pass `datetimes` field to make sure the ticket is not orphaned.
+It is recommended to pass `datetimes` and `prices` fields to make sure the relations are properly set.

 ```gql
 mutation createTicket($input: CreateTicketInput!) {